 - Pinch of saffron, optional

-- Heat the milk with the spices for about 2 to 3 minutes.
+- Heat the milk with the spices for about two to three minutes.

 - Add a sweetener to taste, if using.
-(Recommendations include jaggery, honey, or cane sugar.)
+(Recommendations include honey or stevia.)

 - Let the mixture cool until it hits room temperature.